About Winter Activities in Chamonix

 Whatever you choose to do on your winter holiday you are sure to find a huge range of activities across the Chamonix area.
 From relaxing to full on adrenaline there is something for everyone, every ability and every age in Chamonix.
 Check out the selection of things to do below for some holiday inspiration!

 Modern Winter Biathlon is the combination of cross country skiing and rifle shooting and tests not only fitness but also patience and control.
 In Chamonix you can try your hand at this Olympic Sport.
-If you like cross country skiing but want to add another challenge then Biathlon is the perfect way to escape in to the natural,quiet surrounding mountains sand then shoot stuff.
-Bit of a contradiction this one but it's fun all the same.
+If you like cross-country skiing but want to add another challenge then Biathlon is the perfect way to escape into the natural, quiet surrounding mountains and then shoot stuff, mainly with laser guns.
+Most of the biathlon lessons take place at Chamonix's cross-country skiing area by the Bois de Bouchet

 You can bowl in Chamonix in winter or summer at the bowling lanes in Cham Sud.
-A great places to go if you're in a family, a group or to while away rainy days.
+A great place to go if you're in a family, a group or to while away rainy days, it also offers pool tables, table tennis, table football, arcade games and even a small indoor mini-golf course.

-Catch the latest films and releases in Chamonix on your winter or summer holiday.
-Some cinemas open their doors early on a bad weather day, otherwise you'll find most screenings in the evenings.
-Look out for VOST for English speaking films.
+Catch the latest films and releases on your winter holiday at the Cinema Vox in Chamonix, located right in the heart of town.
+They sometimes open their doors early on a bad weather day, otherwise, you'll find most screenings in the evenings.
+Look out for VOSTF for English speaking films.

 Also see: Cross-country Skiing in Chamonix

-Join in with locals and holidaymakers alike with the local Ultimate frisbee club who organise ultimate frisbee (indoor) every Wednesday or Thursday depending on the season.
-Check out our events calender for more information or their facebook page.
+Join in with locals and holidaymakers alike with the local ultimate frisbee club who organise indoor training sessions every Thursday.
+Check out their Facebook page.

 There are over 2.5 million people doing geocaching around the world and some of them (perhaps surprisingly) are right here in Chamonix!
 It’s a relatively new craze that started taking the world by storm in May 2000 after a computer geek decided that GPS could be “really exciting”.
 He hid some treasure at his home in Portland, America, for people to find, broadcast the GPS coordinates and said, “Come and get it”.
 His only rule: “Take some stuff, leave some stuff”.
 And that’s exactly what Geocaching is…you go in search of treasure by using the GPS system on your mobile device – once you’ve found it, you write your name in a logbook and replace the treasure you decide to take.
 It’s pretty simple really and means, as a family, you can be adventurers together.
 You won’t usually find anything quite as precious as gold, silver and diamonds but nevertheless it’s quite exciting!